 - 1. No person shall conduct or allow the degassing of any storage tank subject to this rule, unless the emissions are controlled by: - a.
 Liquid displacement into a vapor recovery system, flare, or fuel gas system, or - b.
-An air pollution control device that has a vapor destruction and removal efficiency of at least 95 percent until the vapor concentration in: - 1) Aboveground crude oil or produced water tanks equipped with a vapor recovery system, is less than 10 percent of the tank's initial vapor concentration determined immediately prior to the tank degassing, or less than 10,000 ppmv, measured as methane, or - 2) Floating roof tanks, is less than 10,000 ppmv, measured as methane.
+An air pollution control device that has a destruction and removal efficiency of at least 95 percent until the vapor concentration in the tank is less than 10,000 ppmv, measured as methane.